-STUDENT EVALUATION OF TEACHING EFFECTIVENESS (SETE)
+STUDENT PERCEPTIONS OF TEACHING (SPOT)

-The Student Evaluation of Teaching Effectiveness (SETE) is a requirement for all organized classes at UNT.
-This short survey will be made available at the end of the semester to provide students a chance to comment on how this class is taught.
+Student Perceptions of Teaching (Spot) is a requirement for all organized classes at UNT.
+This short survey will be made available towards the end of the semester to provide students a chance to comment on how this class is taught.
 Student feedback is important and an essential part of participation in this course.